facebookresearch/fairo/tools/annotation_tools/template_tool/AUTOCOMPLETE_README.md

 To pretty print a JSON valid dictionary, press Enter in the text box.

 ## Save and Upload
-On `Save`, the current command and parse tree are saved to `command_dict_pairs.json` in `~/droidlet/tools/annotation_tools/template_tool/frontend/src/`.
+On `Save Annotations`, the current command and parse tree are saved to `command_dict_pairs.json` in `~/droidlet/tools/annotation_tools/template_tool/frontend/src/`.

-On `Upload to S3`, the new data pairs in `~/droidlet/tools/annotation_tools/template_tool/frontend/src/command_dict_pairs.json` are first postprocessed into the format required for droidlet NLU components (fill span ranges, remove empty keys), using `~/droidlet/tools/data_processing/autocomplete_postprocess.py`.
+On `Create Dataset from Annotations`, the new data pairs in `~/droidlet/tools/annotation_tools/template_tool/frontend/src/command_dict_pairs.json` are first postprocessed into the format required for droidlet NLU components (fill span ranges, remove empty keys), using `~/droidlet/tools/data_processing/autocomplete_postprocess.py`.
 The results are then written to `~/droidlet/craftassist/agent/datasets/full_data/autocomplete_<DATE>.txt`.
 This is in the format

 ```
 [command]|[action_dict]\n